 In fiscal year 2005, the Company began capitalizing the costs of two real estate development projects east of Santa Paula, California, for the development of 550 acres of land into residential units, commercial buildings and civic facilities.
 In November 2015 (the "Transaction Date"), the Company entered into a joint venture with The Lewis Group of Companies ("Lewis") for the residential development of its East Area I real estate development project.
-To consummate the transaction, the Company formed Limoneira Lewis Community Builders, LLC ("LLCB") as the development entity, contributed its East Area I property to LLCB and sold a 50% interest in LLCB to Lewis for \$20,000,000.
+To consummate the transaction, the Company formed Limoneira Lewis Community Builders, LLC ("LLCB") as the development entity, contributed its East Area I property to LLCB and sold a 50% interest to Lewis for \$20,000,000.

-The Company and the joint venture also entered into a Retained Property Development Agreement on the Transaction Date (the "Retained Property Agreement").
-Under the terms of the Retained Property Agreement, the joint venture will transfer certain contributed East Area I property, which is entitled for commercial development, back to the Company (the "Retained Property") and arranged for the design and construction of certain improvements to the Retained Property, subject to certain reimbursements by the Company.
-The balance in Retained Property and East Area II includes estimated costs incurred by and reimbursable to LLCB of \$5,771,000 and \$5,300,000 at October 31, 2021 and 2020, respectively, which is included in payables to related parties.
+The Company and LLCB also entered into a Retained Property Development Agreement on the Transaction Date (the "Retained Property Agreement").
+Under the terms of the Retained Property Agreement, LLCB transferred certain contributed East Area I property, which is entitled for commercial development, back to the Company (the "Retained Property") and arranged for the design and construction of certain improvements to the Retained Property, subject to certain reimbursements by the Company.
+The balance in Retained Property and East Area II includes estimated costs incurred by and reimbursable to LLCB of \$3,444,000 and \$5,771,000 at October 31, 2022 and 2021, respectively, which is included in payables to related parties.

 In January 2018, LLCB entered into a \$45,000,000 unsecured Line of Credit Loan Agreement and Promissory Note (the "Loan") with Bank of America, N.A. to fund early development activities.
 The Loan, as modified and extended, matures February 22, 2023.
-The interest rate on the Loan is LIBOR plus 2.85%, and is payable monthly.
+The interest rate on the Loan is LIBOR plus 2.85% and is payable monthly.
 The Loan contains certain customary default provisions and LLCB may prepay any amounts outstanding under the Loan without penalty.
-The joint venture had an outstanding balance of zero as of October 31, 2021.
+The Loan had an outstanding balance of \$4,500,000 as of October 31, 2022.
 The Loan has a one year extension option through February 22, 2024 subject to terms and conditions as defined in the agreement, with the maximum borrowing amount reduced to \$35,000,000 during the extension period.
+In December 2022, LLCB exercised the extension option.

 In February 2018, certain principals from Lewis and by the Company guaranteed the obligations under the Loan.
-The guarantee shall continue in effect until all of the Loan obligations are fully paid and the guarantors are jointly and severally liable for all Loan obligations in the event of default by LLCB.
+The guarantors are jointly and severally liable for all Loan obligations in the event of default by LLCB.
+The guarantee continues in effect until all of the Loan obligations are fully paid.
 The \$1,080,000 estimated value of the guarantee was recorded in the Company's consolidated balance sheets and is included in other long-term liabilities with a corresponding value in equity in investments.
-The extension had no impact on the Company's guarantee value.
-Additionally, a Reimbursement Agreement was executed between the Lewis guarantors and the Company, which provides for unpaid liabilities of LLCB to be shared pro-rata by the Lewis guarantors and the Company in proportion to their percentage interest in the joint venture.
+Additionally, a Reimbursement Agreement was executed between the Lewis guarantors and the Company, which provides for unpaid liabilities of LLCB to be shared pro-rata by the Lewis guarantors and the Company in proportion to their percentage interest in LLCB.